North Cumberland OHV Riding Area

 No person shall remove minerals, including coal, trees, plants (including vines), or building stones from the area without specific authorization.
 Detailed WMA and hunting regulations can be found in the current edition of the Tennessee Hunting and Trapping Guide.

 The area-wide speed limit is 25 mph.
-Organized competition events for motorized/non-motorized vehicles prohibited.
+Organized competition events for motorized/non-motorized vehicles are prohibited.
 Reckless operation of motorized and non-motorized vehicles prohibited.
 Reckless operation is defined as operating a vehicle in a reckless or negligent manner as to endanger the life limb or property of any person.
 A maximum noise limit of 86 dB for all motorized vehicles measured at 50 feet from the exhaust.

 Trails are named and numbered with signs at trailheads and confidence markers placed at half-mile intervals.
 Trailhead signs have symbols indicating trail difficulty level and user types allowed.
 Be aware of logging and mining activities as you travel the trails and primitive roads.